Emily Oster, PhD

 And you cannot both wait longer between children and also have your child sooner.
 Literally impossible!

 The good news in your case is that this trade-off mostly goes one way.
-The primary concern about very short birth intervals is prematurity — the evidence base for other risks you mention are very low — and the change in prematurity risk is limited and the results are not obviously causal.
-In other words: the downsides to a shorter birth interval seem to be mostly theoretical.
+The primary concern about very short birth intervals is prematurity—the evidence base for other risks you mention is very low—while the change in prematurity risk is limited, and the results are not obviously causal.
+In other words, the downsides to a shorter birth interval seem to be mostly theoretical.

 In the end, as I’ve probably said before, the main consideration in when to have another child should be when it works for your family.
 You can find your own optimal.